 The cost of the equipment is part of it.
 The other big factor is the installation cost.

 In order to determine the cost of the equipment, you need to know what type of solar system you’re interested in installing.
-At Penrith Solar Centre, we only install microinverter solar systems.
-We’ll talk a bit more in-depth about microinverter solar systems versus string inverter solar systems shortly.
+Will it be an Enphase microinverter system or one of the options of a central inverter (string) system?

 When pricing a solar system, you’ll want to get out of the mindset of dollars and cents.
 Certainly, the cost of the system is important, but thinking in terms of money only is half the picture.
 Your electricity provider thinks in other units of measurement: watts and kilowatts.